twollnik/YETI/docs/developer/add_strategy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ``StrategyInvoker`` performs an
-`SQL-style inner join <https://www.w3resource.com/sql/joins/perform-an-inner-join.php>`_ on the given unified link data and unified traffic data.
+`SQL-style inner join <https://www.w3resource.com/sql/joins/perform-an-inner-join.php>`_ on the given yeti_format link data and yeti_format traffic data.
 It then calls the Strategy's method ``calculate_emissions`` once per row in the resulting dataframe.
 The row is passed to ``calculate_emissions`` as a dictionary.

 Let's look at an example.
-Say your link data and traffic data (belonging to ``unified_data`` class) look like this:
+Say your link data and traffic data (belonging to ``yeti_format`` class) look like this:

 *link data*: